dsilverberg95/dynamic_tuna/README.md

 	3. Run Optimization:
 Run your study with optuna.create_study() and check the results.

-## 🔧 Contributing

-Contributions are welcome!
-To contribute:

-	1. Fork the repository.
-	2. Create a new branch with your feature or bugfix.
-	3. Submit a pull request with a description of your changes.

-Please ensure that your code is well-documented and tested.

 ## 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.